EntelectChallenge/2016-Bomberman/README.md

 1. Game Engine - The game engine is responsible for running matches between players.
 2. Sample Bots - Sample bots can be used a starting point for your bot.
 3. Reference Bot - The reference bot contains some AI logic that will play the game based on predefined rules.
 You can use this to play against your bot for testing purposes.
-4. Calibration Bots - Calibration bots are used to calibrate the game engine when running bots to determine the amount of time a player bot is allowed to make a decision before the game engine kills it.
-5. Binaries - Binaries for the current version of the game.
-The binaries can be used to run the game without having to compile it your self.
+4. Sample State Files - Can be used as a starting point to get the parsing working for your bot.

 This project can be used to get a better understanding of the rules and to help debug your bot.